Nick Jonas: Public image

 During the early stages of their career, the Jonas Brothers were seen as role models and teen idols by their fans, and they drew much media attention when they made the decision to begin wearing purity rings during their time on the Disney Channel.
 Though he has stated that the rings helped "shape [his] view of sex", Nick felt that his faith became more about his personal relationship with God.
-He claimed in 2016 that all of the youth at their church had been asked to wear them, and he didn't have a "full understanding" of what the ring meant.
+He claimed in 2016 that all of the youth at their church had been asked to wear them, and he did not have a "full understanding" of what the ring meant.
 Jonas has more recently earned the title of a sex symbol following a string of provocative photo shoots.
 He has often rejected the title, stating that: "I don't really consider myself [a sex symbol].
 If someone wants to give me that title, that's fine, but I don't say these words about myself.
 I just try to be humble, make sexy music and push the envelope a little bit."

 Jonas was featured on OK!s list of 2014's Sexiest Men Alive, while his photo shoot for Flaunt was listed on their Most Memorable Naked Moments list.
 He was ranked at number ten on Peoples Sexiest Men Alive list in 2015.
 He was ranked in sixth place on Capital FM's list of Sexiest Men in Pop during 2016.
 Jonas' new public image has led to him receiving a large fan following in the LGBT community, a fact he claims to be "thrilled" about.
 Some of Jonas' interviews and comments have drawn criticism for being "gay pandering", though Jonas has denied these claims.
 He was deemed Sexiest Reality Show Judge in the 2020 Peoples Sexiest Men Alive poll.
 That same year, he was also nominated alongside Joe and Kevin for Sexiest Brothers.